 “From Riot Grrrl to Broken Pencil: A Brief History of Feminist Zine Design” for Feminist Design Rhetorics edited by Kristin Ravel, Rachael Sullivan, and Kristin Prins (chapter proposal accepted).
 This chapter traces the how design practices have positioned feminist zines from a primary concern for representation of women’s bodies to tactics for intersectional assemblage.

-“DIY Delivery Systems: Self-Sponsorship in the Post-Truth Era” (revising for submission).
+“DIY Delivery Systems: Rethinking Self-Sponsorship Through Extracurricular Literacy Narratives“ in Literacy in Composition Studies (Feb 2024).
 This article reconsiders the role of the “self-sponsored” writer in a neoliberal, post-truth context.
 It considers how contemporary do-it-yourself publishers have not only attempted to negotiate a public sphere which has linked “self-sponsored” to “entrepreneurial,” but also negotiate a digital environment that links authorial desire to communicative capitalism.

 “From Cylinders to WordPress: Using Digital Sound Archives for Short-Form Radio Programs“ in Amplifying Soundwriting: Theory and Practice in Rhetoric and Writing 2022, WAC Clearinghouse), edited by Kyle D. Stedman, Courtney S. Danforth, & Michael J. Faris (under contract with WAC Clearinghouse).
 This praxis chapter shares and reflects on a four-week assignment called The Phono Project, which asks students to produce a 90-second recording based on a single, digitized phono track from the early period of recorded sound, usually dating from the late 19th or early 20th century.

 “Post/humanizing with Quaranzines,” published for the Digital Rhetoric Collaborative’s blog carnival on COVID-19 (2021).
 I theorize the proliferation of quaranzines via Casey Boyle’s concept of rhetoric as posthuman practice.